 - The importance of structuring each transaction with a proper balance of debt and equity capital

-- The importance of a good and well-executed business plan
+- Good and well-executed business plans

 - Additional steps and limited documentation needed by the lender following application